DanielTea/proxycurl_mcp/README.md

-# Proxycurl MCP Server for Claude Desktop
+# Proxycurl MCP Server

-This is a Node.js-based Model Context Protocol (MCP) server that exposes Proxycurl's LinkedIn data API to Claude Desktop.
-It allows Claude to access LinkedIn profile data, company information, and search for employees.
+This is a Node.js-based Model Context Protocol (MCP) server that exposes Proxycurl's LinkedIn data API.
+It can be used with any MCP-compatible client (e.g., Claude Desktop) to access LinkedIn profile data, company information, and search for employees.

 ## Features